 Traditionalists will not be happy with the latest developments.
 The ITF announced that off-court coaching will be introduced in 2025 after a majority vote from National Association delegates at the 2024 ITF AGM.

-Next year, players can freely receive coaching between sets and at the change of sets.
+Next year, players can freely receive coaching between sets and at the change of ends.
 The ITF allows Grand Slams, the ATP, and the WTA to decide if coaching at other times is allowed, except between points.

 The coaching given can be verbal or with hand signals, but any coaching allowed between points must be brief and discreet to not disrupt the flow of play, especially for the server.